sirisian/ecmascript-types/generics.md

 #### Passing generic value type arguments

 Since the goal is optimization it is impossible to pass a non-const to a generic value type.
-This is fine:
+This is fine as long as the right expression is also completely const:

 ```js
 function f() {